NREL/resstock/measures/PeakPeriodSchedulesShift/README.md

 # PeakPeriodSchedulesShift

 ## Description
-Shifts select schedules out of a peak period.
+Shifts select weekday schedules out of a peak period.

 ## Modeler Description
-Enter a weekday peak period, a delay value, and any applicable ScheduleRuleset or ScheduleFile schedules.
+Enter a weekday peak period window, a delay value, and any applicable ScheduleRuleset or ScheduleFile schedules.
 Shift all schedule values falling within the peak period to after the end (offset by delay) of the peak period.
-Prevent stacking of schedule values by only allowing shifts to all-zero periods.
+Optionally prevent stacking of schedule values by only allowing shifts to all-zero periods.

 ## Measure Type
 ModelMeasure